December 8, 2008

 If you which to get closer to the piece your hanging on then pass the fifi through it and hook it back into your belay loop, halving the distance.

 The fifi hook features a small hole in its top for a pull cord, used to pull the hook out of pieces more easily.
 This cord can either be a single length of 3mm cord or a loop, with the loop offering the user the option of clipping the hook off to the side so that it doesn’t snag on anything.
 If this technique isn’t used then just took the loop into your trousers or harness so that it won’t catch on everything as you climb.

 Just use an extender and clip it in via your belay loop.

-First of all imagine your standing below a very thin crack.
+First of all, imagine you’re standing below a very thin crack.
 The crack is impossible to free climb but at the end of it lies an easy way to the top.
 You can either frig it or abseil off.
-Deciding to lower your standards this is how you climb it.
+Deciding to lower your standards is how you climb it.

 Step one.
 You place a piece of gear as high as you can in the crack.
-Into this you clip your daisy chain, clipping into a point that will allow you to remove it while the piece is weighted (you need to always leave a clip-in point below the daisy if at all possible).
-This means if it’s a wire you should clip an extender into it before clipping the aider, and if it’s a cam then clip it into the cam’s karabiner rather then its sling.
+Into this, you clip your daisy chain, clipping into a point that will allow you to remove it while the piece is weighted (you need to always leave a clip-in point below the daisy if at all possible).
+This means if it’s a wire you should clip an extender into it before clipping the aider and if it’s a cam then clip it into the cam’s karabiner rather than its sling.

 Step two.
 To test the piece by hooking your fifi hook into the nearest pocket on your daisy and give it a few very stout tugs until you feel it’s solid.
 If it pops then try another piece.